solana-foundation/solana-improvement-documents/proposals/0109-dynamic-tips.md

 ## Summary

 I propose the addition of a mechanism that allows sending tips in SOL to the current leader through a built-in program.
-It's important that this is a built-in program as opposed to directly tipping the leader to solve for potential issues with Solana's access lists and a rotating leader.
+This is useful for out of band prioritization schemes that are appearing on Solana with Jito and likely others in the future.

 ## Motivation